Temporary Suspension of Reference Collection Research

 While we cherish and value all historic objects, due to space constraints the park has firm collection guidelines as set forth in the Scope of Collections Statement.
 In general, we collect objects and archives related to John Brown's raid, the Civil War, Industrial Technology, Transportation, and African-American History.
 If you have something you believe might be of interest to the park, please complete the Donor Questionnaire and either print it out and mail it or attach it to an email to the addresses provided at the top of the form.
 It is important to our review process that you include photographs of all sides of the item(s) you wish to donate and any identifying marks.
 Also include the dimensions of the items as part of this submission.
 We cannot accept all items offered and have a committee of senior park staff to assist with making these decisions.
 If it is determined that your items do not fit our Scope of Collections Statement, we will attempt to provide information on other museums that may be a more appropriate repository for your donation.

-PARK ALERT: Due to preservation and maintenance work scheduled for the park archives and research room/library space, new public research requests will not be filled from June 1st to at least January 30th, 2013.
+PARK ALERT: Due to the park archives and research room/library space move, new public research requests will not be filled until at least May 30th, 2014.
 Please visit our Research page for digital resources you may use while we are undergoing this work.

 Using our collections to research